-Despite being a celebrated, exotic and altogether awesome travel destination, Malaysia can still be successfully traveled on even a broke backpackers budget.
-With some advance preparation and thrifty planning, traveling Malaysia on a budget isn’t too difficult.
+Despite being a celebrated, exotic, and altogether awesome travel destination, Malaysia can still be successfully travelled on even a broke backpackers budget.
+With some thrifty planning and the right travel tips for Malaysia, travelling it on a budget isn’t too difficult.

-Malaysia is often compared to its famous neighbor Thailand and whilst there are some similarities, Malaysia is far more chilled out – there are no crazy full moon parties here and Malaysia attracts a more mature backpacking crowd.
+Malaysia is often compared to its famous neighbour Thailand and whilst there are some similarities, Malaysia is far more chilled out.
+There are no crazy full moon parties here and Malaysia attracts a more mature backpacking crowd.

-However, despite the lack of crazy parties, Malaysia still has plenty to offer both in terms of natural beauty and exciting things to do.
-If you want to travel this awesome country whilst successfully managing your cash, then read on to discover our top tips for exploring Malaysia on the cheap…
+However, despite the lack of crazy parties, Malaysia still has plenty to offer both in terms of natural beauty and the exciting things to do.
+If you want to travel this awesome country whilst successfully managing your cash, then read on to discover our top Malaysia travel tips for discovering this beautiful and varied country on the cheap!

 1. Travel During Monsoon

-While the regular traveler might be intimidated by traveling Southeast Asia during the monsoon season, true budget conscious adventurers visit during this season by choice.
+While the regular traveller might be intimidated by travelling Southeast Asia during the monsoon season, true budget conscious adventurers visit during this season by choice.
 Why?
 Well, because of the seasonal nature of the travel industry, prices will decrease significantly and you will manage to save money on flights, accommodation, and activities.

-If you really don’t want to get wet, then make sure to avoid the east coast as this is where the monsoon rain falls.
+If you really don’t want to get wet, then make sure to avoid travelling Malaysia’s east coast as this is where the monsoon rains hit hardest.
 Even if you are on the east coast, the abundant rainfall turns the landscapes a lush green so the stunning scenery will take your breath away.

-During monsoon, the waterfalls are gushing, the green of the forests becomes incredibly deep and the crowds are thinner.
-It’s a win/win, right?
-The Monsoon season lasts between November and March and this is very much the countries quiet period.
+During monsoon, the waterfalls are gushing, the green of the forests becomes incredibly deep and the crowds are much thinner.
+It’s a win-win, right?
+The Monsoon season lasts between November and March and this is very much the country’s quiet period.

 2. Use local transport

-The KLIA Express train is perhaps the fastest, but not the cheapest option to reach the city center so our recommendation is to take the bus.
-It will only cost you 10 Ringgit (approximately $2.5 USD) and although traveling during peak hours might cause you some delays, this option is better if you are traveling on a tight budget.
-We advise you pay with your credit card at the kiosk – don’t pay cash at the counter, as the prices per ticket will be 50 Ringgit higher!!
+The KLIA Express train is perhaps the fastest, but not the cheapest option to reach the city centre so our recommendation is to take the bus.
+It will only cost you 10 Ringgit (approximately $2.5 USD) and although travelling during peak hours might cause you some delays, this option is better if you are travelling on a tight budget.
+We advise you to pay with your credit card at the kiosk – don’t pay cash at the counter, as the prices per ticket will be 50 Ringgit higher!

 Tip: Visa requirements differ on a country by country basis.
 You may need a visa before you arrive, do some research online and investigate with a reliable Malaysia Visa operator before you land.